Henry II, Holy Roman Emperor: Imperial Policies

-Upon assuming the German throne, Henry II revised many policies of his predecessor, Emperor Otto III.
+Upon assuming the German throne, Henry II revised many of his predecessor's policies, including those of Otto III, Holy Roman Emperor.
 Whereas Otto III had promoted a policy of "Restoration of the Roman Empire" (Renovatio imperii Romanorum), Henry II sought a policy of "Restoration of the Frankish Kingdom" (Renovatio regni Francorum).
-Compared to the other members of the Ottonian dynasty, Henry II spent relatively little time in Italy, only traveling south of the Alps three times during his twenty-two year reign.
-He was absent from the Italian peninsula for over a decade between his expulsion of Margrave Arduin of Ivrea in 1004 and his return in 1014 to claim the imperial title, allowing the kingdom to mostly govern itself.
+Compared to the other members of the Ottonian dynasty, Henry II spent relatively little time in Italy, traveling south of the Alps only three times during his twenty-two-year reign.
+He was absent from the Italian peninsula for over a decade, from his expulsion of Margrave Arduin of Ivrea in 1004 to his return in 1014 to claim the imperial title, allowing the kingdom to govern itself for the most part.

 Henry II's absence from Italy was primarily due to his continued conflict with Bolesław I Chrobry of Poland.
 During the reign of Otto III, Bolesław I had been a loyal ally of the Empire.
 However, the protracted German-Polish wars brought the two nations into open warfare for over sixteen years.